Blackpink’s Jennie’s hairstylist shares how she uses the Dyson Supersonic hair dryer and Airwrap styler

 When your hair is wet, or even damp, the hair strands have swelled up due to the water absorption.
-Hence, the outer cuticle layer is slightly rougher and thus, easier to damage or worse, break.
-This is why it's important to treat the hair gently with the right combination of both heat and airflow, allowing it to regain its dry strength and original shape.
-When it's exposed to extreme heat instead, the hair is susceptible to irreversible extreme heat damage, making it weaker and less shiny.
+Hence, the outer cuticle layer is slightly rougher and, thus, easier to damage or, worse, break.
+This is why it’s important to treat the hair gently with the right combination of both heat and airflow, allowing it to regain its dry strength and original shape.
+When it’s exposed to extreme heat instead, the hair is susceptible to irreversible extreme heat damage, making it weaker and less shiny.
 Dyson has two answers: The Supersonic hair dryer and the Airwrap styler.
-Both does more than just dry hair and create curls, especially with the introduction of new attachments for both machines, for more specific needs.
-As a sneak peek of what the new attachments can do, here's how Park uses them.
+Both do more than just dry hair and create curls, especially with the introduction of new attachments for both machines, for more specific needs.
+As a sneak peek of what the new attachments can do, here’s how Park uses them.

 WITH THE DYSON SUPERSONIC HAIR DRYER

 1. Gentle air dryer:

 For fast yet gentle styling for fine hair and sensitive scalps, as well as to help prevent colour fade.

 “The Supersonic hair dryer, on its own, produces an airflow that’s vastly strong that might hurt the scalp and cause a lot of flyaways (which, in turn, could cause hair loss.
 The gentle air dryer solves this.
 The energy output is the same, but it doesn’t hurt the scalp.
 I did let my female celebrity clients try it, and they said they feel less heat and more comfortable with the gentle air dryer attachment.”

 How to use it, according to Park: